celo-org/docs/blog/04-18-2023-Understanding-Reentrancy-Attacks-And-How-To-Protect-Your-Smart-Contract-Using-Open-Zeppelin/Understanding-Reentrancy-Attacks-And-How-To-Protect-Your-Smart-Contract-Using-Open-Zeppelin.md

 ---
 title: Understanding Reentrancy Attacks And How To Protect Your Smart Contract Using Open Zeppelin
 description: In this tutorial we will explain how re-entrancy attacks work.
 And how to protect your smartcontract from such attacks
+authors:
-  - name: ✍️ Jonathan Iheme
+  - name: Jonathan Iheme
     url: https://github.com/4undRaiser
     image_url: https://avatars.githubusercontent.com/u/87926451?s=96&v=4
 tags: [celosage, solidity, intermediate]